Mela User Guide

 Sequencer View

-The circular sequencer view lets you visualise the resulting pattern and the current step.
-It reduces the Accents, Pulses and Steps to coprime values.
+The circular sequencer view visualises the resulting pattern and the current step.
+It reduces the Accents, Pulses, and Steps to coprime values.

 Released on Sep 25, 2024 as part of Collection 3.